Lison18/unit_3/README.md

         db.close()  # move this statement inside the for loop self.update()
    ```
-This code deletes selected rows from a table displayed on the screen.
+This method deletes selected rows from a table displayed on the screen.
 It gets the list of checked rows, creates a new object of the "database_worker" class, iterates over the checked rows, retrieves the "id" of each row, constructs an SQL query to delete the corresponding row from the "grades" table, and executes the query.
 Finally, it updates the table displayed on the screen by calling the "update" method.

 ### Success criteria 3:  The application has to provide a function which calculates the average score of the client